dfex/dfex.github.io/_posts/2015-07-04-failure-is-optional.md

 {% endhighlight %}

 With this deployed, if the LACP sub-LAG bundle falls below ```minimum-links```, it is taken down as before, but now ```interface-monitor``` will detect this and fail the redundancy-group over.

+This also means that if you decide to scale the number of LACP ports up or down in the future, you don't have to fiddle with interface-monitor weights.

 As an added bonus, the interface-monitor now has a dependency on the downstream device to be an active LACP participant, rather than just monitor physical link status - think of it as free BFD!